vitessio/website/content/en/docs/24.0/reference/programs/vtcombo/_index.md

       --binlog-in-memory-decompressor-max-size uint                      This value sets the uncompressed transaction payload size at which we switch from in-memory buffer based decompression to the slower streaming mode. (default 134217728)
       --binlog-player-protocol string                                    the protocol to download binlogs from a vttablet (default "grpc")
       --buffer-drain-concurrency int                                     Maximum number of requests retried simultaneously.
 More concurrency will increase the load on the PRIMARY vttablet when draining the buffer. (default 1)
       --buffer-keyspace-shards string                                    If not empty, limit buffering to these entries (comma separated).
 Entry format: keyspace or keyspace/shard.
-Requires --enable_buffer=true.
+Requires --enable-buffer=true.
       --buffer-max-failover-duration duration                            Stop buffering completely if a failover takes longer than this duration. (default 20s)
       --buffer-min-time-between-failovers duration                       Minimum time between the end of a failover and the start of the next one (tracked per shard).
 Faster consecutive failovers will not trigger buffering. (default 1m0s)
       --buffer-size int                                                  Maximum number of buffered requests in flight (across all ongoing failovers). (default 1000)